 The northeast India tribes are not just communities; they are living stories written into hills, valleys, forests, and rivers.
 Spread across eight states, the tribes of Northeast India preserve ancient knowledge, seasonal rhythms, distinctive food habits, and festivals that still guide everyday life.

-For travelers seeking authentic tribal tourism in India, this region offers something rare—real village life, warm hospitality, and experiences that unfold slowly, one conversation at a time.
+For travellers seeking authentic tribal tourism in India, this region offers something rare—real village life, warm hospitality, and experiences that unfold slowly, one conversation at a time.
 At Nexplore, we conduct special, responsible tours to tribal villages, designed for meaningful cultural immersion.

 This blog explores the major tribes of Northeast India, offering insights into their lifestyle, traditions, and regions.
-It is especially useful for travelers interested in tribal tourism, cultural tours, anthropology, and offbeat travel experiences.
+It is especially useful for travellers interested in tribal tourism, cultural tours, anthropology, and offbeat travel experiences.

 Cultural Landscape of Northeast India

-The Northeast comprises eight statesAssam, Meghalaya, Nagaland, Arunachal Pradesh, Manipur, Mizoram, Tripura, and Sikkim.
+The Northeast comprises eight states—Assam, Meghalaya, Nagaland, Arunachal Pradesh, Manipur, Mizoram, Tripura, and Sikkim.
 Each state has distinct tribal groups shaped by geography, climate, and history.

-Below are the most culturally significant tribes of Northeast India, with special focus on villages we visit during Nexplore’s tribal tours.
+Below are the most culturally significant tribes of Northeast India, with special focus on the villages we visit during Nexplore’s tribal tours.

 Major Tribes of Nagaland